 In most cases, sore or cracked nipples are the result of incorrect positioning or attachment.

-If the cause of sore nipples is found and fixed, they usually improve quickly.
-However, if this doesn’t happen, they can develop cracks.
 Sometimes the crack in the nipple skin can be seen on the nipple itself or where the nipple joins the areola, or the crack can be very fine and hard to see.
 Breastfeeding with a cracked nipple is often painful and cracked nipples may bleed during breastfeeds.

 Please note: Although bleeding looks scary and blood may sometimes show up in your baby’s bowel motions or vomit, it is not harmful to your baby.
 It is quite safe for her to keep breastfeeding.